SHOWS AVAILABLE

 On the year of Mel’s 100th birthday, celebrate the 80th anniversary of “The Christmas Song (Chestnuts Roasting On An Open Fire)”.

-This swingin’ concert of winter classics features Mel’s own sophisticated versions of all the best winter classics arranged John Williams, Marty Paich, Bob Krogstad, Angela Morely, and Mel himself.
+This one-of-a-kind concert features Mel’s own sophisticated versions of all the best winter classics, arranged by the best in the business!

-At the show’s climax, James fulfills a long-held family ritual: telling the story of, and then singing his father and Bob Wells’ legendary '“The Christmas Song”.
+At the show’s climax, James fulfills a long-held family ritual: the tells the story of, then sings his father and Bob Wells’ legendary perennial,“The Christmas Song” (Chestnuts Roasting On An Open Fire).

 *Available in Full symphony, big band or smaller configurations.

-Vocal jazz get no better.
+Vocal jazz gets no better.
 On the centennial year of both men, James Tormé celebrates the musical partnership between his father Mel, and arranger Marty Paich.

 However, many feel that Marty’s genius is best exemplified in the cool jazz albums he recorded with Mel Tormé.